Some people are drawn to mindfulness because they desperately want to calm down; Andrea began this journey because she wanted to write a novel…

 Passionate about creativity and self-expression, she has used mindfulness in her own life to build emotional resilience and work with the challenges of being a writer and a teacher.

-Andrea graduated with a BSc in Education with honours from the Pennsylvania State University in 2000 and has been teaching what she loves for the past 14 years – creative writing, cooking, TEFL, and most recently mindfulness meditation.
+Andrea graduated with a BSc in Education with honours from the Pennsylvania State University in 2000 and has been teaching what she loves for the past 14 years – creative writing, cooking, TEFL, and mindfulness meditation.
 A firm believer in the importance of student and teacher empowerment, Andrea’s teaching style can best be summed up as: enthusiastic, heart-full, embodied, and compassionate.

 She has trained with the Centre for Mindfulness Research at Bangor University and has also completed a 4 day training to teach the .b mindfulness curriculum, a program for secondary students created by the Mindfulness in Schools Project.
 Andrea hopes to bring the clarity and freedom of mindfulness to the stressful world of education, working with teachers, administrators, and teens.